Security Services for the IoT

 Selected papers

 We selected papers that are about IoT attacks that have occurred in real life as well as systems that researchers have actually prototyped.
-This is important because SSI has both a scientific and a practical focus.
+This is because SSI has both a scientific and a practical focus.
+The main practical component of the course is the lab assignment (see further down this page).

 Schedule